Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Preliminaries

 where $x$ ranges over ordinary variables and $k$ over continuation variables.
-The notion of free variable is naturally defined.
-The let-construct $\uplet MxN$ binds $x$ and its scope is $M$.
-We use notation $z\in M$ to denote that a variable $z$ that is ordinary or continuation occurs freely in $M$.
+The notion of free variables is naturally defined.
+The let-construct $\uplet MxN$ binds $x$, and its scope is $M$.
+We use the notation $z\in M$ to denote that a variable $z$ that is ordinary or continuation occurs freely in $M$.

 A key idea is that this syntax is not regarded to freely generate the entities.
 We introduce syntactic equalities by two associativity axioms: